Hasse--Witt matrices and mirror toric pencils: Introduction

 Wan conjectured that a similar congruence should hold in any setting where one can construct a one-to-one correspondence between a Calabi-Yau variety $X$ and its mirror $Y$ (rather than having more general paired mirror families, as in the correspondence between all smooth quintics in $\PP^4$ and the quintic mirror $Y_{3,\psi}$).
 In \cite{kadir2}, Kadir considered a two-parameter family of octic Calabi-Yau threefolds in the weighted projective space $\PP(1,1,2,2,2)$.
 She showed that this family and the family of mirror octics obtained via a Greene--Plesser mirror construction share a common factor in their zeta functions corresponding to the holomorphic form, and claimed that a similar computation would describe a common factor for any Greene-Plesser mirror of Calabi-Yau hypersurfaces in a Gorenstein weighted projective space.
 In the arithmetically rich K3 surface setting, researchers have used the Greene--Plesser mirror construction to investigate the relationship between K3 surface families of high Picard rank and modularity (see \cite{LY, VY, Doran}).

 Aldi and Peruni\v{c}i\'c in \cite{AP}, and the present authors together with Doran, Kelly, Sperber, and Voight in \cite{zeta} and \cite{hypergeometric}, have investigated arithmetic mirror symmetry phenomena in the context of the Berglund-H\"{u}bsch-Krawitz (BHK) mirror construction.
 In particular, \cite{zeta} uses BHK mirrors to identify pencils of Calabi-Yau varieties in $\mathbb{P}^n$ that share common Picard--Fuchs equations and common factors in their zeta functions.
 Kloosterman further explored this phenomenon in \cite{kloosterman}, using a geometric approach.
 Both \cite{kadir2} and \cite{CORV2} use the Batyrev mirror construction and techniques of toric varieties for a more detailed analysis of the Greene--Plesser mirror.
 In \cite{MW}, Magyar and the second author examined a larger collection of Batyrev mirrors, providing a conjectural description of collections of toric hypersurface pencils that are strong mirrors in Wan's sense.
+The recent works \cite{BKSZ, COES, COS} use the expected correspondence between Picard-Fuchs equations and zeta functions together with novel computational techniques to identify persistent zeta function factorizations of both physical and arithmetic significance.

 All of these variations on arithmetic mirror symmetry compare properties of special pencils or subfamilies where the Picard--Fuchs equation satisfied by the holomorphic form is the same on each side of the mirror correspondence.
 From the standpoint of mirror constructions, this is a very special property: one typically expects that a family with many complex deformations, such as all smooth quintics in $\PP^4$, should be mirror to a family with few complex deformations, such as the Greene--Plesser mirror $Y_{3,\psi}$.